 The Samsung Portable SSD Android app doesn't work at all.

-Best portable SSDs: The final thoughts
+Best portable drives: The final thoughts

 Is it me or has the Crucial X10 8TB Portable SSD taken a massive price cut on Amazon?